JJBlue/CrossPlatformAPI/README.md

 ## Could I help?
 Everyone is welcome to help.
 You can add/edit/repair some codes.
 Add/Remove/Edit/Correct some comments.
 And more.
 If you have a jni platform project of this (like Windows, Linux, MacOS, etc...) and want to add this officially.
 Please contact me.
 If you want a jni platform project to work on it.
-You could create a project in your repositories or I could create a project for you (and add you as a collibarator).
+You could create a project in your repositories or I could create a project for you (and add you as a collaborator).

 ## Can I use it for my project?
 Yes.
 This is a open source project.
 You could use it in your own project.
 It's free to use.<br/>
-Rules:
-- Read the License (if it exists)
-- Do not say that the whole project was written by your own
-- Extensions and bug fixes have to be pushed and not distributed themselves
+See Rules.

 ## I have some new ideas/bugs
 If you have some new ideas or bugs, please create a issues for it or write it on discord.